frankstepanski/node-express-course/week3/readme.md

 ![morgan middleware](images/morgan-middleware.png)

 ### Route Parameters

 Routes become more powerful when they can be used dynamically.

 Express provides this with
-(route parameters)[https://expressjs.com/en/guide/routing.html#route-parameters].
+[route parameters](https://expressjs.com/en/guide/routing.html#route-parameters).
 Parameters are route path segments that begin with `:` in their Express route definitions.
 They act as wildcards, matching any text at that path segment.

 For example `/todos/:id` will match both **/todos/1** and **/todos/7**.